lukiwieser/aave-liquidation-risk/README.md

 # Aave Liquidation Risk

-This project aims to analyze risks associated with borrowing cryptocurrencies on the [Aave V2 protocol](https://Aave.com).
+Exploring interaction patterns and risks associated with borrowing cryptocurrencies on the [Aave V2 protocol](https://Aave.com).

 Aave is a leading decentralized finance protocol running on the Ethereum blockchain (as of 2021).
 It is like a digital bank where you can deposit your cryptocurrencies and earn interest, or borrow different cryptocurrencies.

-When borrowing a cryptocurrency, you must first deposit a certain amount of another cryptocurrency as collateral.
-Due to price fluctuations of cryptocurrencies, there is a slight risk that this collateral gets liquidated.

 ## Findings